Defense secretary revokes security detail and clearance for Trump critic Gen. Mark Milley, orders investigation

 Hegseth, in only his second full day on the job, also directed the department’s inspector general to launch an investigation into Milley’s “conduct” to determine whether a review of his rank is necessary.
 The statement does not specify what conduct Hegseth believes would warrant a review of Milley’s rank.

+Trump has accused Milley of treason for a pair of phone calls Milley held with his Chinese counterpart in 2020.
+Trump described the calls on social media as “an act so egregious that, in times gone by, the punishment would have been DEATH!”
+Milley has testified that the calls were coordinated with the defense secretaries at the time and other national security agencies.

+Trump has also accused Milley of botching the withdrawal from Afghanistan, even though Milley opposed the withdrawal of US forces from the country.

-The Defense Department Chief of Staff, Joe Kasper, said, “Undermining the chain of command is corrosive to our national security, and restoring accountability is a priority for the Defense Department under President Trump’s leadership.”
+Joe Kasper, the Defense Department’s chief of staff, said, “Undermining the chain of command is corrosive to our national security, and restoring accountability is a priority for the Defense Department under President Trump’s leadership.”

+On former President Joe Biden’s final morning in office, he issued a blanket pardon for Milley after Trump vowed to seek retribution against those he viewed as opposing his first presidency.
+Biden said that Milley, in more than 40 years in the military, had deployed “to some of the most dangerous parts of the world to protect and defend democracy.”

+Milley thanked Biden for the pardon, saying in a statement, “It has been an honor and a privilege to serve our great country in uniform for over four decades, and I will continue to keep faith and loyalty to our nation and Constitution until my dying breath.”

 The-CNN-Wire